Introduction to Forensics

 You can decode it by decoding from hex, then decoding the result from Base64.

-Publication timestamp (ISO 8601) for CVE-2025-4561
+What is the publication timestamp (ISO 8601) for CVE-2025-4561?

 Timestamp: 2025-05-12T06:44:29.959Z